Mario Balotelli: Genoa

+Al-Ittifaq

+On 7 January 2026, Balotelli agreed to sign a two-and-a-half-year contract with Emirati club Al-Ittifaq.
+He scored his first goal in the second match for the new club on 7 February, in a 3–1 win against Gulf United in the UAE First Division League.

 International career

 Youth career

 Balotelli was unable to answer call-ups to the Italian national under-15 and under-17 teams as he was still considered to be a Ghanaian immigrant.
 On 7 August 2007, five days before his 17th birthday, Balotelli received his first senior international call-up for Ghana from their coach Claude Le Roy for a friendly against Senegal at the New Den stadium in London, England, on 21 August 2007.
 He declined the offer, citing once again his willingness to play for Italy when he became eligible.
 He also expressed his willingness to represent Italy at international level once he acquired an Italian passport.
 Italy under-21 head coach Pierluigi Casiraghi announced his intention to call-up Balotelli once he obtained Italian citizenship.
 On 13 August 2008, Balotelli was finally issued Italian citizenship.

 This is even more exciting than making my debut in Serie A. The best birthday present I could receive now would be a call to join the Italy squad, although I'd be happy to play for the Under 21 team.